 Analysis to examine trends in QI performance over time was conducted using a quasi-Poisson regression model.
 Only the 5 indicators included in the program since 1 July 2021 are included in trend analysis.
-The 6 new QIs will be included in trend analysis once there are 6 or more quarters of data available
+The 6 new QIs will be included in the trend analysis once there are 6 or more quarters of data available.

 Poisson regression is commonly used to model counts and rates.
 With a traditional Poisson regression model we would expect the conditional means and variances of the event counts to be about the same in various groups.
-To account for potential over-dispersion (e.g. where the variance is larger than the mean) in the data, a quasi-Poisson regression method was used to test the trend of aggregated quality indicators over 10 quarters from Q1 (July to September) 2021 to Q2 (October to December) 2023 as outlined in Formula 1.
+To account for potential over-dispersion (e.g. where the variance is larger than the mean) in the data, a quasi-Poisson regression method was used to examine the trend of aggregated quality indicators over 11 quarters from Q1 (July to September) 2021 to Q3 (January to March) 2024 as outlined in Formula 1.
 Quasi-Poisson regression fits an extra dispersion parameter to account for the extra variance.
-Models were fitted in SAS using PROC GENMOD.
+Models were fitted in R 4.2.2 using the glm() function with family = "quasipoisson".

-$\log(\mu_i) = \log t_i + \beta_0 + \beta_1 X_i$
+$$\log(Y{i,j}) = \log(n{i,j}) + \beta_0 + \beta_1 t_j$$